LogisticsPet/.github/profile/README.md

 Welcome to the **Logistics** project!

 This repository is part of our pet project focused on building and managing modern infrastructure for logistics applications.
-It leverages **Terraform Cloud**, **AWS**, and **GitHub Actions** to automate and streamline the deployment of essential cloud resources like S3 buckets, DynamoDB tables, and ECR registries.
+It leverages **Terraform**,**CDK TF**, **AWS**, and **GitHub Actions** to automate and streamline the deployment of essential cloud resources like S3 buckets, DynamoDB tables, and ECR registries.

 ### Features
 - **Infrastructure as Code**: Modular and reusable Terraform configurations.